Award Nominations

 The Gandhian Non-Violence Award

-The Veterans For Peace Gandhian Non-Violence Award is given to a member who best exemplifies the qualities of compassion and selfless service according to Mohandas K. Gandhi’s philosophy that the highest form of service is rooted in love and non-violence and “the best way to find yourself is to lose yourself in service to others.”
+The Veterans For Peace Gandhian Non-Violence Award is given to a member who exemplifies the qualities of compassion and selfless service according to Mohandas K. Gandhi’s philosophy that the highest form of service is rooted in love and non-violence and “the best way to find yourself is to lose yourself in the service to others.”
 Ideal candidates are those members who give themselves unselfishly in service to others in their personal lives, and in their communities.
-This award may also be given posthumously to Veteran or Associate members who have passed away since the previous convention.
+The award may also be given posthumously to veteran or associate members who have passed away since the previous convention.

 Howard Zinn Lifetime Achievement Award

-The Howard Zinn Lifetime Achievement Award is bestowed upon the person who has made significant and ongoing outstanding contributions to the cause of peace over their lifetime.
-This individual will have also made exceptional efforts to increase public awareness of the costs of war (via activism, teaching, writing, lecturing, the arts, music, film, stage, screen, or radio).
-This award may also be given posthumously to Veteran or Associate members who have passed away since the previous convention.
+The Howard Zinn Lifetime Achievement Award is bestowed upon someone who has made significant and ongoing outstanding contributions to the cause of peace over their lifetime.
+This individual will have also made exceptional efforts to increase public awareness of the costs of war (via activism, teaching, writing, lecturing, the arts, music, stage, or radio).
+This award may also be given posthumously to veteran or associate members who have passed away since the previous convention.,

 Ken Mayers’ Service and Stewardship Award

-The Ken Mayers Service and Stewardship award is given to an individual or group who has performed exemplary service in support of the well-being of veterans and their families while advancing the culture of peace in their local community, nationally, or internationally.
+The Ken Mayers Service and Stewardship Award is given to an individual or group who has performed exemplary service in support of the well-being of veterans and their families while advancing the culture of peace in the local community, nationally, or internationally.

 Leadership in Peace Award